BMW 4 Series (G22)

 The second generation of the BMW 4 Series consists of the BMW G22 (coupé version) along with the BMW G23 (convertible version) and BMW G26 (5-door liftback version, marketed as the Gran Coupé) compact executive cars.
 The G22 4 Series was launched in June 2020 for the 2021 model year and succeeds the F32 4 Series.

-The G22 will be produced alongside - and shares many features with - the G20 3 Series.
+The G22 is produced alongside - and shares many features with - the G20 3 Series.
 As with the G20 3 Series range, the 4 Series are powered by turbocharged petrol and diesel engines.
 Unlike its predecessor, the new 4 Series has a significant departure in design from the 3 Series in order to distinguish between the two models and to move the 4 Series upscale.
-The most notable of the design changes is the large kidney grille at the front which was inspired by the 1930s BMW 328.
+The most notable of the design changes are the large kidney grilles at the front, inspired by the 1930s BMW 328, which were notably controversial among critics.